-However, we highly recommend to start using compliant electronic logging devices (ELDs) well before the ELD mandate deadline.
+However, we highly recommend starting to use compliant electronic logging devices (ELDs) well before the ELD mandate deadline.
 It is to ensure that by December 18, 2017, everyone in your fleet understands how to operate ELDs, store compulsory data, and manage the ELD dashboard for fleets.

 17. How exactly can ELDs help me as a fleet manager?